leptos-rs/cargo-leptos/README.md

 # Optional.
 Defaults to "src"
 js-dir = "src"

-# Additionnal files your application could depends on.
+# Additional files your application could depends on.
 # A change to any file in those directories will trigger a rebuild.
 #
 # Optional.
-watch-additionnal-files = ["additionnal_files", "custom_config.json"]
+watch-additional-files = ["additional_files", "custom_config.json"]

 # The IP and port where the server serves the content.
 Use it in your server setup.
 #